bagaking/DGIPs/DGIPS/dgip-100:fungible-tokens.md

 ## Abstract

-The following standard allows for the implementation of a standard API for fungible tokens within an dgame center.
+The following standard allows for the implementation of a standard API for fungible-tokens(fts) within an dgame center.
-This standard provides basic functionality to transfer tokens.
+This standard provides basic functionality to create/issue/transfer/burn tokens.

 ## Methods